kadhonn/gamejamlinz2021/README.md

 # Game Jam Linz 2021

-This game was made with Phaser 3 ( http://phaser.io/ ) for the GameJam Linz 2021: https://itch.io/jam/game-jam-linz-2021
+This game was made with Phaser 3 ( http://phaser.io/ ) for the GameJam Linz 2021: https://itch.io/jam/game-jam-linz-2021 with the theme: A close companion

-# A close companion
+# Jen saves the day!​

 Roy had a really shitty day already, and now there is an incoming hacker attack!
 Help him on his way to the The Internet™ to defend the attack.
 Many distractions lay on the way!